 We understand some individuals have concerns about wind facility construction and operation and we take these concerns seriously.
 The Outlaw Trail Wind Project has been designed to meet or exceed all provincial regulations and guidelines in place to protect human health.

 Below are studies on the relationship between wind turbines and human health:

 - Health Canada: Wind Turbine Noise and Health Study: Summary of Results

 - Journal of Occupations and Environmental Medicine: Wind Turbines and Health: A Critical Review of the Scientific Literature

 The noise emissions produced by a wind turbine vary depending on the model and size.
 As there are currently no regulatory requirements for noise control in Saskatchewan, we are completing detailed noise modeling on the project to align to the Alberta Utilities Commission regulatory requirement of 40dBA at night time at all residences.
-This is the strictest noise regulation in Canada.
 The sound pressure level of 40dBA is considered comparable to a quiet library.

 The most comprehensive study on wind facilities and property values to-date was conducted by the Lawrence Berkeley National Laboratory.
 The study analyzed more than 50,000 home sales near 67 wind facilities across nine U.S. states over ten years and found no statistical evidence that operating wind facilities have had any measurable impacts on home sale prices.

 Below are studies on the relationship between wind facilities and property value: